FOR526: Memory Forensics In-Depth

 Physical Memory Acquisition

 Structured memory analysis using tools that identify and interpret operating system structures is certainly powerful.
 However, many remnants of previously allocated memory remain available for analysis that cannot be parsed through structure identification.
 What tools are best for processing fragmented data?
 Unstructured analysis tools!
 They neither know nor care about operating system structures.
-Instead, they examine data, extracting findings using pattern matching.
-You will learn how to use Bulk Extractor to parse memory images and extract investigative leads such as e-mail addresses, network packets, and more.
+Instead, they examine data, extracting useful findings using pattern matching.
+In this section you will learn how to use bulk extractor to parse memory images and extract investigative leads such as e-mail addresses, network packets, and more.

-Many forensic investigators perform physical memory analysis.
-But how often do you consider page file analysis to assist in memory investigations?
-Carving the page file using traditional filesystem carving tools is usually a recipe for failure and false positives.
-You will learn why typical file carving tools fail and how to parse the page file using YARA for signature matching.
+Many forensics investigators perform physical memory analysis - that is why you are taking this course.
+But how often do you make use of page file analysis to assist in memory investigations?
+Carving the page file using traditional file system carving tools is usually a recipe for failure and false positives.
+In this section you will see why typical file carving tools fail and learn how to parse the page file using YARA for signature matching.
 You will also learn how to create custom YARA signatures to detect downloaded executable files and extract them from the page file.

 Most users are familiar with processes on a Windows system, but not necessarily with how they work under the hood.
 In this section, we will talk about the operating system components that make up a process, how they fit together, and how they can be exploited by malicious software.
 We will start with the basics of each process, how it was started, where the executable lives, and what command line options were used.
 Next we will look at the Dynamic Link Libraries (DLLs) used by a program and how they are found and loaded by the operating system.

-Many forensics investigators have used some Volatility plugins (and by now, you will have too).
+Many examiners have used some Volatility plugins, and by now so have you.
 But what happens when there are no plugins written to perform the investigative task required?
-In this module, you will learn to use volshell to examine OS structures in memory, directly applying this knowledge to solve a real-world problem.
+Do you throw your hands up and walk away?
+Not if you are a lethal forensicator!
+In this module, you will learn to use volshell to examine operating system structures in memory, directly applying this knowledge to solve a real-world problem.
 You need to extract an executable module from memory for analysis, but the header of the module is paged to disk, concealing critical file alignment data.
 What do you do?
-You will learn how to examine the memory that makes up the module and extract the portions in memory to disk.
+You will learn here how to examine the memory that makes up the module and extract the portions in memory to disk.
 Intractable problem solved!

 CPE/CMU Credits: 6